-Database Field Name FromAddr_R Data Type LONG Inclusion Mandatory Width 6 Domain Whole numbers from 0 to 999999 Examples 123 Description The beginning value of the address range on the right side of the road segment at the FROM node (begin point).
-The FROM node (begin point).
+Database Field Name FromAddr_R Data Type LONG Inclusion Yes Width 6 Domain Whole numbers from 0 to 999999 Examples 123 Description The beginning value of the address range on the right side of the road segment at the FROM node (begin point).
 This value can be higher than the Right TO Address.